Helping Kids Avoid Summer Setback

 Here are some ideas to help with reading skills:

 • Visit the Library: Going to the library will help your child be more excited about choosing a book and reading it.
+We have a standing day each week when we go to the library.
+The kids love it!

 • Have Your Child Read Aloud: It is also very good for your child to read out loud each day.
 It helps with fluency.
 Have older children read to younger children.
 Have children take turns reading at family scripture study.
 Get some readers for younger children to read to you each day.
-Have a time of day your child reads to you.
-With my girls, I have always had them read a book to me while I do their hair.
+Have a time of day when your child reads to you.
+With my girls, I have often had them read a book to me while I do their hair.

 See Preventing (or minimizing) Summer Setback for more on reading and summer setback.